ajtock/NGS_intro_Cambridge_SysBio/README.md

   [ -d results/cutadapt/ ] || mkdir results/cutadapt/

   # Clean the raw reads using Cutadapt
-  # (this assumes Illumina Truseq adapter sequences are to be removed)
+  # (this assumes Illumina TruSeq adapter sequences are to be removed)
   (cutadapt -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCA \
             -A AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT \
             --quality-cutoff 20 \